How to Evolve Your Benefits to Modernize, Reduce Costs, and Meet Changing Employee Needs

 Pikelny emphasized that benefits manifest before the final offer is signed—they start with recruitment.
 “The first thing that happens is they have to become an employee.
 So you have to attract them.
 So when a company is interviewing an employee, an employee is deciding whether to join, they are giving up a lot of their time, a lot of their family, a lot of their talents, and they want something back,” he said.
 “They want to be compensated for that, but they also want a sense of security.”

-Leaders at ADT, a 150-year-old company, have focused on its security for the entire duration of its existence so far.
-Security isn’t about break ins, but “what happens if there’s an illness or retirement,” said Pikelny.
+Leaders at ADT, a 150-year-old company, have focused on security for the entire duration of its existence so far.
+For employees, security isn’t just about break ins, but also “what happens if there’s an illness or retirement,” said Pikelny.

-This shift required a new approach to human capital.
+However, ADT continues to evolve as an organization, and this evolution has required a new approach to human capital.
 “We’ve become a technology company, so the strategy of the company has literally changed, and as a result, the human capital strategy has changed,” Pikelny said.
-“The type of people that we need to attract and retain are different from the types of people we had to attract and retain before.”
+“The type of people that we need to attract and retain may be different from the types of people we had to attract and retain before.”

-“Wellness programs are probably the biggest tool for engagement that a company can leverage,” Pikelny told moderator Karl Ahlrichs, HR leadership columnist and consultant.
-“It gives employees something to be part of that’s greater than them, as opposed to just the things that they produce—spreadsheets or code or PowerPoints or anything else.”
+“Wellness programs are a good tool for engagement that a company can leverage,” Pikelny told moderator Karl Ahlrichs, HR leadership columnist and consultant.
+“It gives employees something to be part of that’s greater than them, as opposed to just the things that they produce—installed alarm systems, spreadsheets, code, PowerPoints or anything else.”

 Journalist Karl Ahlrichs interviewed Dan Pikelny of ADT